senocular/senocular.github.com/articles/js_classes_as_constructors.md

 MyClass.prototype.mySuperMethod._homeObject = MyClass.prototype
 ```

-It may not be entirely clear what's going on, so let's look at some of the different parts in a little more detail.
+There's a lot going on here, so let's look at some of the different parts in a little more detail.

 ### Setting Up Inheritance

-Because we're explicitly extending another class, we'll need to override the default inheritance to Object with inheritance to the class being extended.
-The inheritance is set up with the following two lines:
+We're going to skip ahead a little and start with the inheritance setup after the constructor since the constructor depends on what is happening here.
+The inheritance is defined with the following two lines:

 ```javascript
 // extends